mit-acl/clipper/README.md

 A Python example notebook can be found in [`examples`](examples/python).

+### MATLAB Bindings

+If MATLAB is installed on your computer and MATLAB bindings are requested (see configuration options below), then `cmake` will attempt to find your MATLAB installation and subsequently generate a set of MEX files so that CLIPPER can be used in MATLAB.

+Note that in addition to the C++/MEX version of CLIPPER's dense cluster finder, we provide a reference MATLAB version of our projected gradient ascent approach to finding dense clusters.

+Please find MATLAB examples [`here`](examples/matlab).

 ### Configuring the Build

 The following `cmake` options are available when building CLIPPER: